The Width of a Mouse’s Ear: Connie Matisse on Slow Design in a Digital World

 This winter we'll be making sweet little creamers, 18 ounce mugs, tiny bud vases in a grab-bag of forms, and simple, perfect utensil crocks.

-East Fork Pottery is available online, at their retail locations in Asheville, NC and Atlanta, GA, and in the Floyd Shop!
+East Fork Pottery is available online, and at their retail locations in Asheville, NC and Atlanta, GA.